 An analysis of 4000 user-generated videos showed that 6.6% of the content was found to be problematic (by the respective brands).

-Be careful with this type of UGC.
+Be careful with this type of user generated content.

 User-generated content works.
 The number of people consuming UGC is on the rise.
 US internet users consuming some form of UGC has increased from 116M in 2008 to 155M in 2013.